microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 <br><img src= "images/nvm.png">

 ## Operation
-- Program Device using MPLABX project provided.
+- Program the device using the MPLABX project provided.
 - To progress through each Lab, Press S1, and observe the results.
 - Rotation of the Potentiometer takes place during the Analog-to-digital Converter (ADC), Variable Speed Rotate, Pulse width modulation (PWM), and EEPROM labs.